Things to Do in Delhi

 Things to do in Delhi: The Red Fort, Delhi

 What to do in Delhi #2.
-India Gate
+Visit India Gate at Dusk

 Things to do in Delhi: India Gate

 What to do in Delhi #3.
-Humayun Tomb
+Visit the Humayun Tomb

 Things to do in Delhi: Humayun Tomb

 What to do in Delhi #4.
-Raj Ghat
+Visit Raj Ghat

 Things to do in Delhi: Raj Ghat

 What to do in Delhi #5.
-Paharganj Area
+Explore the Paharganj Area

 The Paharganj district isn't a specific sight per se but it's certainly something to behold if you want to experience a slice of the real Delhi.
 Paharganj is a rough and ready neighbourhood in Central Delhi, and is where much of Delhi's budget accommodation is found which makes it popular with backpackers and budget travellers.
 Here you will likely see piles of rubbish burning in the streets;cows wondering around aimlessly; impoverished kids suffering from polio; street hawkers trying to sell you all kinds of things; and more than a few shady characters lurking about.
 Learn to manage life in Paharganj and you will be equipped to manage anything!